 The nonprofit offers programs for those looking to sharpen their writing skills, as well as become better at teaching writing as a subject.
-Educators, writers and students can freely use its resource library and meeting space.
+Educators, writers, and students can freely use their resource library and meeting space.

 95. Secret Science Club

 This not-so-secret science club gathers monthly at the Bell House for free lectures and experiments by professional scientists.
 Since the club meets at a bar, the events are 21 and over.

 Considered one of the best bookstores in all of NYC, Three Lives, in addition to its rare collection, offers free public readings, which are always on a first-come, first-served basis.

 97. Unnameable Books